ahmedesoliman/rosajen27/README.md

 ✨ Hello, World!
-I'm <a href="https://jennifer-rosa.herokuapp.com">Jennifer Rosa</a>, an elementary school science teacher, based in Connecticut, who is transitioning out of the classroom and into the world of Web Development.
+I'm <a href="https://jennifer-rosa.herokuapp.com">Jennifer Rosa</a>, an elementary school science teacher who is transitioning out of the classroom and into the world of Web Development.

 When I am not teaching my lovely students, I am passionately creating dynamic and beautiful web pages and web apps.
 I build full stack applications using JavaScript, MongoDB, Express, React.js, and Node.js.